wenbobao/PPiOS-Rename/README.md

     ios-class-guard --obfuscate-sources

-> Note: The Obfuscate Sources phase modifies the **source code** of your app, but you should not check in the changes it makes, because it will cause errors the next time you need to perform the Analyze phase, and will cause issues with Storyboards in the IDE.
-Because of this, we recommend only using the second phase as part of your release (or automated) build process, and you should always clean/reset your source tree after the build, before doing any further development.
+> Note: The Obfuscate Sources phase modifies the **source code** of your app, but you should not check in the changes it makes.
+If you do so, it will cause errors the next time you need to perform the Analyze phase, and will cause issues with Storyboards in the IDE.
+We recommend only using the Obfuscate Sources phase in your release (or automated) build process, and you should always clean/reset your source tree after the build, before doing any further development.

 Once you are comfortable using *PPiOS-CG,* it can be easier to use if you integrate it into your Xcode project as part of the build process.
 This can be set up with the following process: